-The Sport Integrity app is a one-stop shop for all sport integrity needs, downloaded by more than 50,000 Australian athletes and support staff.
+The Sport Integrity app is a one-stop shop for all sport integrity needs, designed with athletes in mind.

-The app allows users to check whether their medications are banned in sport, find low risk supplements to reduce their change of testing positive accidentally, and check whether they need a Therapeutic Use Exemption.
-The app also provides direction on how to raise concerns about things like doping, match-fixing, harassment or illicit drug use.
+The app allows users to check whether their medications are banned in sport, find low-risk supplements to reduce their chance of testing positive, and check whether they need a Therapeutic Use Exemption (TUE).
+The app also provides direction on how to raise concerns about things like doping, child safeguarding or discrimination.
 It features further information on eLearning modules, whereabouts and testing information and gives users the opportunity to provide feedback to Sport Integrity Australia.

 Prohibited List of substances and methods